Navigating Halal Food in a New Country: My Journey

 Gost — a bit on the pricier side, but halal steak options make it even more worthwhile.

-Namak Mandi — proper spices, feels much closer to thee flavours that I grew up with.
+Namak Mandi — proper spices, feels much closer to the flavours I grew up with.

 I felt less alone.
-It’s not the comfort of what I grew up with but it’s a start.
-It is something, and that is better than nothing.
+It’s not the comfort of what I grew up with, but it’s a start.
+It’s something, and that is better than nothing.
 It’s looking at a glass of water and believing it to be half full instead of half empty.
-Although, I still must give a reasoning as to why I am a part-time vegetarian.
+Although I still must explain why I am a part-time vegetarian.
 Bittersweet.

 What this experience taught me was that cultural adjustment is not just about the big, dramatic picture, but the subtle negotiations that follow.
-The routines, the access, the flavours, are all contributors to help me navigate a different culture and adjust to the norms.
+The routines, the access, the flavours—all contribute to helping me navigate a different culture and adjust to new norms.

-My changing relationship with halal food became my very own way of understanding the psychological aspects of acculturation - the adjustment: the adjustment, the compromises, and the joy I feel when finding new favourite halal food spots.
+My changing relationship with halal food became my way of understanding the psychological aspects of acculturation—the adjustment, the compromises, and the joy I feel when discovering new favourite halal food spots.
 As the halal scenery in Scotland grows wider, so does my sense of belonging in a new cultural environment.
 It may take some time, but it will be worthwhile.
 To which I thank Tesco for getting me through the roughest parts of this journey.

 References